nolan-meyer1/ThemePark-Application/README.md

 This method returns a JSONPath query string, that is used to select all elements within the JSON structure.

 #### &bull; *convertData(JSONArray list)*
-This method is converts raw JSON weather data into a structured object.
+This method converts raw JSON weather data into a structured object.

 ### &#9679; $${\color{lightblue}PlaceIDParser}$$
-This is what will parse the the place ID.
+This is what will parse the place ID.

 #### &bull; *getQuery()*
-This is method will return a String that contains our JSON path query.
+This method will return a String that contains our JSON path query.

 #### &bull; *conertRevisionsToList(JSONArray list)*
 This method takes in a JSONArray.
 It will then parse the data and return the string of the place ID.